 Looking for support for your accounting, ITIS, and finance courses?
 Swing by the drop-in at ST 231 (located on the main floor of the library) for guidance from some of our amazing student peers.
 Work through your example questions and the concepts you encounter in your courses.
 (The student peers will not provide answers to the questions but will guide you through the problem solving process to make you a stronger student).
-See the schedule below for drop-in hours.
+Schedule TBA.

 The Accounting and ITIS Drop-In is organized in partnership with the Accounting Student Association (ASA).